fly90514892-glitch/Mechanics-Informed-Machine-Learning-Prediction-of-Crack-Path-in-Heterogeneous-Materials/README.md

 # Mechanics-Informed-Machine-Learning-Prediction-of-Crack-Path-in-Heterogeneous-Materials
 Mechanics-informed ML framework for predicting crack paths in porous media.
 Combines FEM data with a Transformer model using physics-guided domain extraction and VSBC for stable training.
 Provides fast, accurate, and generalizable alternatives to costly FEM simulations.

+## Repository Structure (For detailed information, please read the read_me file for each subdirectory)

 # FEM-generated_training_datasets/
 Contains the FEM simulation datasets used for training the Transformer models.
 - `631cases.zip` → 631 cases with **two-pore** combinations.